Last Updated on July 18, 2021

 Natural spring water is full of minerals like potassium and magnesium, which can also function as electrolytes.
 CORE does not have these nutrients naturally and therefore needs to synthetically add it back in to the treated water.

 However, be prepared to see more and more “better than water” products on the market.
 US drinks manufacturers are bending over backwards to present differentiated products to keep revenues up.

 CORE is just another product that comes in the vein of similar products like the ever successful “Smartwater”.
 Smartwater is the so called “better than nature” water that is full of added electrolytes.
 Meanwhile other brands like Essentia has some of the highest alkaline ph levels and claim to have “perfected hydration”.

 Yes and no.

 This is in the sense that the product actually contains everything it says it does.
-There are lots of tests on YouTube verifying that it is in fact 7.4 pH, the TDS is around where they say it is and it is full of the electrolytes that they promise.
+There are lots of online videos of people performing a water test and verifying that it is in fact 7.4 pH, the TDS is around where they say it is and it is full of the electrolytes that they promise.